SurvivorBob/ftd-devoxelizer/README.md

   * `voxels` is a list containing one JSON object per voxel, each object with the keys `x`, `y` and `z` mapping to the x, y, and z positions of that voxel
-  * +x corresponds to right, +y corresponds to forward, +z corresponds to up (TODO: make this configurable at runtime)
+  * +x corresponds to right, +y corresponds to up, +z corresponds to forward
 * `donor_blueprint`: a FTD blueprint file containing an authoring tag (author and object ID information) you want to associate with the final blueprint